Kigzag/kigzag-docs-dep/README.md

 Xeldorado Protocol docs
 ---

 This contains all the content for [Xeldorado Docs Website](https://docs.xeldorado.live).
+This website is currently under heavy development phase.

 To run locally, install dependencies and then start the server
 ```
-npm install
+npm install retypeapp --global
-npm start
+retype watch
 ```